IMAX: Use in Hollywood productions

-With the unveiling of the DMR process (see below), Warner Bros.
+With the unveiling of the DMR process, Warner Bros.
 Pictures especially embraced the format beginning in 2003 with the two Matrix sequels, Reloaded and Revolutions.
 Since The Prisoner of Azkaban in 2004, Warner Bros. began releasing the Harry Potter film franchise in IMAX to strong financial success.
 Also in 2004, the studio released Robert Zemeckis' motion-capture film The Polar Express in IMAX 3D.
 Polar Express became the most successful film released in IMAX theaters, producing at least a quarter of the film's gross of $302 million from fewer than 100 IMAX screens.
 Success for Warner Bros. and IMAX followed in later years with I Am Legend, Happy Feet, Batman Begins and The Dark Knight.
 Progressively other studios became further interested in releasing films in IMAX through the DMR process and have earned success through it.
 In May 2009, J. J. Abrams's Star Trek was released in IMAX venues for the initial two weeks of its theatrical run and opened to $8.3 million.
 The IMAX opening weekends of The Avengers and Harry Potter and the Deathly Hallows – Part 2 have since grossed $15 million.

 Though they were not filmed with IMAX cameras, Skyfall and The Amazing Spider-Man were optimized for IMAX Digital screens when they were released.
 Both movies were filmed in high-resolution cameras and the digital negative ratio was equal to that of the IMAX Digital frame.
 Skyfall increased the visual information of the entire film while Amazing Spider-Man optimized the finale battle with the Lizard.
 When James Cameron's Titanic was restored and re-released in theaters there was also specially made open-matte version for IMAX.
-In 2010 after years of successful IMAX DMR releases, Warner Bros. signed a deal to release up to 20 feature films in IMAX up to 2013, including educational documentaries that were in production.
+In 2010, after years of successful IMAX DMR releases, Warner Bros. signed a deal to release up to 20 feature films in IMAX up to 2013, including educational documentaries that were in production.

 In May 2015, Marvel Studios announced that its next two Avengers films – Avengers: Infinity War (2018) and Avengers: Endgame (2019) – would be filmed entirely in IMAX, the first Hollywood feature films to do so, using a modified version of Arri's Alexa 65 digital camera.
 The camera was used first to film select sequences in another Marvel production, 2016's Captain America: Civil War.